juice-shop/multi-juicer/guides/hetzner/hetzner.md

 If your provider also serves a stale `AAAA` (IPv6) record for the same host, delete it or point it at the server's IPv6 (`hcloud server describe multi-juicer` shows it) — otherwise browsers may prefer IPv6 and skip the fresh `A` record, and the Let's Encrypt HTTP-01 challenge breaks.

-Once DNS has propagated (usually seconds to minutes for a small TTL), the script continues automatically and installs k3s, ingress-nginx, cert-manager and MultiJuicer.
+Once DNS has propagated (usually seconds to minutes for a small TTL), the script continues automatically and installs k3s (with the bundled Traefik ingress controller + a Let's Encrypt `certResolver`) and MultiJuicer.

 ## Step 3.
 Wait for the installation to finish